Robert Brough (actor): History

 They had been due to open with Betsy (F. C. Burnand's reworking of Bébé and did their best at the Hibernian Hall, but the Melbourne audience proved fickle, and stayed away.
 The company, with its new members Eille Norwood, Fanny Enson, Lilian Seccombe, and Percy Lyndal moved to the Criterion, Sydney for a year to recover.

-In 1894 Boucicault returned to London, where he picked up new plays and actors, including Geraldine Cliffe, Beryl Faber and Arthur Elwood.
+In 1894, Boucicault returned to London, where he picked up new plays and actors, including Geraldine Cliffe, Beryl Faber and Arthur Elwood.

 Boucicault left the partnership in 1896, and the Broughs pressed on, touring Australia, and later through China and India.

 They returned to Great Britain, where they picked up a new cast and returned to Melbourne, playing at the Bijou Theatre.

 When comedian George P. Carey, who had worked with Brough, assembled a small troupe to tour inland New South Wales, Brough lent him three titles which he had licensed: Paulton's Niobe, Grundy's A Village Priest and Pinero's The Second Mrs Tanqueray.

 In 1900 he famously picked up Gregan McMahon, toured Australia and New Zealand, India and China again, then in 1902 disbanded.
 Among the plays produced was Wilde's An Ideal Husband in 1895, a bold move according to one historian, "at the height of his notoriety", though the author's trial for indecency was some months away.

-In 1905 Brough entered his last partnership, with Herbert Flemming, which they agreed would be for one year with the option of renewing, but that date coincided almost exactly with Brough's death.
+In 1905, Brough entered his last partnership, with Herbert Flemming, which they agreed would be for one year with the option of renewing, but that date coincided almost exactly with Brough's death.

 Professional theatre in the Colonies differed from that in England, where a "hit" show can run continuously for weeks or months, and actors can settle into their parts.
-Brough's companies had to be agile, continually rehearsing new shows in preparation for a drop in attendance, and when touring to have a three or four titles ready for production.
+Brough's companies had to be agile, continually rehearsing new shows in preparation for a drop in attendance, and when touring to have ree or four titles ready for production.
 Brough reckoned he and his wife had played over 250 characters each in less than 25 years.
 Three parts for which Brough was particularly remembered are: